JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 1. In the list of run configurations, select **composeApp**.
-2. Choose your Android virtual device and then click **Run**: Your IDE starts the selected virtual device if it is powered down, and runs the app.
+2. Choose your Android virtual device and then click **Run**: Your IDE starts the selected virtual device if it is powered down and runs the app.

 ![Run the Compose Multiplatform app on Android](compose-run-android.png){width=350}